Miguel Tanfelix

 Miguel Torrejos Tanfelix (born September 21, 1998) is a Filipino actor.
 Tanfelix played young Pagaspas in the fantasy series Mulawin (2004); he gained prominence after playing the role of Niño Inocente, a mentally challenged boy in the series Niño (2014).
 He also appeared in the afternoon drama Wish I May (2016) and as Steve Armstrong in Voltes V: Legacy (2023).

-Early and personal life
+Early life

 Tanfelix was born on September 21, 1998, in Dasmariñas, Cavite.
 He is the elder of two children of Mary Grace Torrejos and Gary Tanfelix, who are educators and mountaineers.
 Although they live in Cavite, where Tanfelix attends regular school, the family also keeps a home in Parañaque to lessen Tanfelix's travel time when filming.
 Tanfelix finished high school at Cavite School of Life (Dasmariñas Campus) and is now studying entrepreneurship at De La Salle University –Dasmariñas.